 Brown furniture tends to get a bad rap for being boring, but when put in the right setting, it can actually be extraordinarily stylish.
 The secret to elevating your favorite (and even your not-so-favorite!) pieces of brown furniture is to choose the ideal wall colors.
-Whether you’ve inherited your grandmother’s mahogany dining room table or fallen hard for a sleek chocolate-brown sofa, follow these interior design tips for choosing paint colors to set them in the very best light.
+Whether you’ve inherited your grandmother’s mahogany dining room table or fallen hard for a sleek chocolate-brown sofa in antelope, follow these interior design tips for choosing paint colors to set them in the very best light.

 CHOOSING YOUR IDEAL COLOR SCHEME